 Then there is Max, the tall, rakishly handsome novelist who keeps appearing, and whom Krista literally runs smack-dab into not once but twice.
 What is his role in her life?

-The Woman Inside Her (excerpt) boldly delves into realms of romance and relationships, psyche and soul, the carnal and the sacred.
+The Woman Inside Her boldly delves into realms of romance and relationships, psyche and soul, the carnal and the sacred.
 On the surface, it is a coming of age story, but one with uncommon twists and turns that derive from familial and religious sexual repression, misinformation, and abuse, all clashing with the Sixties “Sexual Revolution” and culturally volatile era the story is set in.
 On a deeper level, however, it is a tale about how some men and women, their journey from childhood to adulthood distorted or damaged by early wounding, are inevitably and intensely drawn to each other in the unconscious hope of healing, and the struggle for love and healthy sexual intimacy that results.
-The Woman Inside Her is also as much a tale of spiritual awakening as it is of sexual awakening, and it dares to combine the two as it takes the reader on a journey from confusion to understanding, from depression and despair to profound grace and joy, and ultimately to what it means to be Woman, integrated in body, mind, and spirit.
+The Woman Inside Her is also as much a tale of spiritual awakening as it is of sexual awakening, and it dares to combine the two as it takes the reader on a journey from confusion to understanding, and ultimately to what it means to be Woman, claiming her sexuality as her own and integrated in body, mind, and spirit.

 I invite you to come along with me on my writing journey, even participate in my story’s unfolding as I revise and polish my draft-in-progress and arrive at a finished manuscript.
 You can read a brief excerpt here.
 Feel free to comment and share your thoughts with me.
 After all, I’m writing my novel for you, my future readers.